 - What does sponsorship or mentorship look like in the movement?

-We are gathering as peers to discuss the current climate of Buddhist Recovery and its future and to share our experience, strength, and hope.
+We are gathered as peers to discuss the current climate of Buddhist Recovery and its future and to share our experience, strength, and hope.

-If you cannot attend, there will be a report on the summit and information on future events available through the Buddhist Recovery Network.
+If you didn’t get a chance to attend, there will be a report on the summit and information on future events available through the Buddhist Recovery Network.
 You can sign up for the mailing list here.

 If you would like any other information, please email us at email@example.com